cube-drone/rt0/players-guide/src/player/generated/priestess.md

 ### Lucky Numbers: 3, 4, 5, 6, 7, 8
 _If you can predict the future, every number is lucky._

+_Corruption Upgrade: A Mistake Will Soon Be Corrected_

 * At the start of combat, draw a card from your deck and place it face-up on Lucky Numbers.
 * If that card is The Tower, instead shuffle it back into your deck and replace it with a new card.